Market sizing for startups: Top-down vs bottom-up guide

 • The distribution channels and limitations

-Step 1: Determine the product price.
+Step 1: Set your product price.
 This step depends on whether your startup is just an idea or an existing business.
-If your startup is new, your price decision should be based on industry benchmarking, such as how much people can spend on your product, how much they spend for similar products from your competitors, etc.
+If your startup is new, base your price on industry benchmarks—look at what customers pay for similar products and what they might be willing to spend.

 Step 2: Estimate the size of the potential audience.
-Do some research and find the number of reachable prospects depending on your ideal customer profile.
+Do some research to find out how many people or companies match your ideal customer profile.
 Consider these questions:

 • Who is your specific client?